SwiftedMind/Puddles/README.md

 ## Features

-♦️ **Unique Architecture** - Though it might be a controversial opinion, I am not convinced that MVVM is the right pattern to use within SwiftUI.
+♦️ **Unique Architecture** - Though it might be a controversial opinion, I am not convinced that strict MVVM is the right pattern to use within SwiftUI.
 You lose a lot of functionality and often have to work against the framework.
 That's why Puddles' main structures – `Coordinator` and `Navigator` – are just plain old SwiftUI views.
 They act as a wrapper around your actual UI and handle logic and data management.
 This allows you to make use of *all* the cool features and techniques SwiftUI provides.

 ♦️ **Modular**- Puddles is designed to encourage highly modular code by layering logic and dependencies in nested `Coordinators`, which can be swapped out easily and even be moved across different projects!